rafalnac/rafalnac/README.md

 ## Hi, 👋

-- I am Rafal and I'm currently working as BI developer and learning Python.<br/>
+- I am Rafal and I'm currently working as BI Developer and learning Python.<br/>
 - I'm super interested in Data Engineering and Data Modeling.

 <!--